Automatic Ontologies

 System of Record Integrity: Contradictions surfaced, routed, resolved

-As Rippletide structures your sources into a Decision Ontology, it surfaces the contradictions.
+As Rippletide structures sources into a candidate Decision Ontology, it surfaces contradictions.
 Policy A says one threshold.
 SOP B says another.
-The API schema enforces a third.
-The agent traces reveal a fourth, applied informally for six months.
-Rippletide flags every conflict and routes it to the right owner.
+The API schema requires a third.
+The findings stay linked to their sources for the right owner to resolve.

 You do not just get an ontology.
 You get the truth about your documentation.